 Our unique analysis of the bills Myers sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1978.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Myers is shown as a purple triangle. (analysis methodology)

 Myers sponsored bills primarily in these issue areas:

 Labor and Employment (23%) Government Operations and Politics (20%) Taxation (19%) Energy (11%) Armed Forces and National Security (7%) Foreign Trade and International Finance (7%) Sports and Recreation (7%) Emergency Management (6%)

 Some of Myers’s most recently sponsored bills include...

 - H.R.
 14400 (95th): A bill to create, subject to the provisions of the District of ...

 - H.R.
 14342 (95th): A bill to amend title 18 to make unlawful a willful misrepresentation ...